dcasota/esxionarm-scripts/README.md

 # What is ESXi-on-Arm scripts ?
 This repo is dedicated to ESXi-on-Arm related homelab tinkering.
 ESXi on Arm is a VMware project name for a hypervisor system.
 It runs ESXi on arm64 processors eg. on Raspberry Pi hardware.
-See https://flings.vmware.com/esxi-arm-edition.

 # Setting up the hardware
 Actually this content is solely related to Raspberry Pi 4B hardware.